Vaman Sardesai: Voice of Freedom (1955–1961)

 In the days preceding Operation Vijay, Lobo and Sardesai were contacted by the Indian defence forces.
 On 17 December 1961, the station transmitted a direct message from then Defence Minister of India, V. K. Krishna Menon, requesting the Portuguese Governor General to surrender.
-Following the success of Operation Vijay and the liberation of Goa on 19 December 1961, Lobo and Sardesai boarded an Indian Air Force plane with a radio and loudspeaker attached to it, flying over Goa and dropping leaflets and announcing the freedom of Goa.
+Following the success of Operation Vijay and the annexation of Goa on 19 December 1961, Lobo and Sardesai boarded an Indian Air Force plane with a radio and loudspeaker attached to it, flying over Goa and dropping leaflets and announcing the independence of Goa.

-Post Liberation (1961 onwards)
+Post-annexation (1961 onwards)

-Sardesai and Lobo got married on 19 December 1964, the third anniversary of the Liberation of Goa.
+Sardesai and Lobo got married on 19 December 1964.
 They had no children.

 Sardesai was among the first three senior officers from Goa to join the Indian Administrative Service and was given significant responsibilities, serving as director of various departments such as Industries, Information, Sales Tax Commissionerate, and District Collector.

 Sardesai became the second editor of Goa Today magazine, after which he went on to serve as the Indian Ambassador to Angola from 1988 to 1991.
 He was also the co-convenor of INTACH.